By Ian (Plot 215)

 The corn offers shade from its height and a readily made climbing frame for the beans.

-Other obvious plants with height to help with shelter are berries and tomatoes.
+Other obvious plants with height to help with shelter are berries and tomatoes. - Use the sun to dry weeds while they protect the soil below.

 Increasing the amount of organic matter on and in the soil will help prevent the soil getting too hot and sun baking.
 Any organic matter will help but things like wood chips, paper, or hard leaves like gum or pine needles or tree bark need the addition of something higher in nitrogen, like a manure, fresh compost or blood and bone to name a few to help break them down.
 Many people worry about nutrients being removed from the soil to break them down, these are returned back to the soil at the end of the decomposition cycle it just takes a bit longer.